 After your walk, go into the cafe and taste some of those bush tucker fruits grown in the gardens.
 Try some scones with quondong jam, or perhaps some native lime ice cream.

 Even if you don’t walk all the way there, ensure as you leave you drive around to the Matthew Flinders Red Cliff Lookout for views of the red cliffs falling into the Spencer Gulf.
 The colours are particularly vivid early in the morning as the sun hits the cliffs.

 Wadlata Outback Centre

-Right in the centre of Port Augusta is the Wadlata Outback Centre.
-This is the main visitor information centre in town, and the staff can help you out with all sorts of local information.
+When looking for things to do Port Augusta has the enviable position of being a gateway to the outback.
+So right in the centre of Port Augusta is the Wadlata Outback Centre.
+This is the main visitor information centre in town, and the staff can help you out with all sorts of local information of Port Augusta sightseeing.